Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. Consider adding [MSAL.NET Logging](https://docs.microsoft.com/azure/active-directory/develop/msal-logging-dotnet) to you project

-1. In the `TodoListService` project, first the package `Microsoft.Identity.Web`is added from NuGet.
+1. In the `TodoListService` project, which represents the web api, first the package `Microsoft.Identity.Web`is added from NuGet.

 1. Starting with the **Startup.cs** file :